Mhizsterpeniel/DSA-Incubator_Hub-Project-1-/README.md

 ### Step 1: Data Cleaning & Preparation

-1.Open your dataset in Excel.
+1. Open your dataset in Excel.
-2.Check for missing values:
+2. Check for missing values:
    - Use `Filter` to find blanks in key columns like `Product Name`, `Category`, `Price`, `Rating`, etc.
    - Remove or fill missing values as appropriate.

-3.Create calculated columns**:
+3. Create calculated columns**:
-   - Discount %:
+   - Discount% %:
      ```excel
      =IF(Original_Price=0, 0, (Original_Price - Discounted_Price)/Original_Price)
      ```